jaytoday/PQ/readme.markdown

 * Offline Development

-  For convenience while developing offline, you can click "convenience" at the login screen.
+  For convenience while developing offline, you can click "convenience" at the login screen to bypass proxy authentication.

   You can then enter your UID as an argument, like __"http://localhost:8080/dev/admin?shortcut=login&uid=myusername"__

+  This method can also be used to login to any existing user account.

 Utilities